KoenVanduffel/CR-6_Klipper/README.md

 make
 ```

+## Copy the bin file output by the "make" command to an SD Card, and flash it to the printer

-The make command will build the actual firmware to be flashed to the printer and output the file /home/pi/klipper/out/klipper.bin
+The make command will build the actual firmware to be flashed to the printer and will output the file as klipper.bin in the pi directory /home/pi/klipper/out/

 Download klipper.bin, rename it to firmware.bin and write it to an SD card

 <span style="color:red">

-## The SDcard HAS TO BE maximum 16 GB formatted as FAT32 with 4096 bits sector size.
+## The SDcard used to flash the motherboard MUST be formatted as FAT32 with 4096 bits sector size.

 ## Any other format and the processor simply cannot read the SD card.
 </span>

 A micro-SDcard in an SD adapter works perfectly fine, as long as the formatting is correct.

+## Obtain the USB connection address and update the [mcu] section of Klipper.cfg

-The last step is to give Klipper the address of the USB connection.
+The last step is to give Klipper the correct address for the USB connection.
 To obtain the address in the ssh terminal, run:

 ```bash
 ls /dev/serial/by-id/*